Week 1: Composition

 Rules of Composition

-There are some really easy and fundamental ways you can make your work look and feel more professional.
+There are a few simple, fundamental ways you can make your work look and feel more professional.
 In this project you will take 9 pictures with a digital still camera that demonstrates these shot types:

 1. Close-up……………………………CU